 Regardless of the industry you enter, you must understand core business principles to succeed.

-The Business Administration minor, offered through the College of Business, is required for all students who are enrolled in degree programs in the College of Arts and Sciences.
-With this minor, you will be equipped to meet the complex demands of an interdependent society and culture.
-Bryant’s rigorous academic programs integrate business, liberal arts, and technology to develop the critical thinking skills that are essential to every career.
+Bryant's Business Administration minor will equip you to meet the complex demands of an interdependent society and culture.
+Rigorous academic programs integrate business, liberal arts, and technology to develop the critical-thinking skills that are essential to every career.

 Bryant has a long-standing national reputation for educating business professionals and leaders.
 The key skills of working in and leading groups, communicating effectively, solving problems innovatively, and being proficient with technology are required of professionals in all fields.

 Future careers, post-grad opportunities